Flying fox

 Veterinarians, veterinary assistants and carers handling bats should have a current rabies vaccination.

-For more information and advice about handling bats and animals that could be infected with lyssavirus, read the following publications:
+For more information and advice about handling bats and animals that could be infected with ABLV, read the:

-- application for use of rabies vaccine DOCX (63.2 KB)
+Application for use of rabies vaccine for ABLV post exposure prophylaxis DOCX (64.2 KB)

-To use the rabies vaccine or supply it to others, you will also need a permit from the Australian Pesticides and Veterinary Medicines Authority (APVMA).
-Go to the APVMA website for the form for a permit to allow supply and minor use of an unregistered Agvet chemical product.
+To use the rabies vaccine or supply it to others, you must also get a permit from the Australian Pesticides and Veterinary Medicines Authority (APVMA).

 Information for pet owners

-For information and advice about what to do if you find a sick or injured bat, or you suspect your pet has been scratched or bitten by a bat, read the ABLV information sheet.
+For advice on what to do if you find a sick or injured bat, or you suspect your pet has been scratched or bitten by a bat, read the following fact sheet.

-If your pet has been tested for lyssavirus, you should take precautions while you are waiting for the test results.
-Read the information sheet for advice.
+If your pet has been tested for ABLV, you should take precautions while waiting for the test results.
+To find out more, read the fact sheet.

-Wildlife Health Australia supports a group with an interest in bat health issues.
-Go to the Wildlife Health Australia website for more information.
+Wildlife Health Australia also supports a group with an interest in bat health issues.
+For more information, go to their website.

 Print all pages in this section